PaLeroy/phd_defense/talk.md

 How can I know which is the best action?

 ---
+class: middle

-# In practice
+## In practice

 Transition function defines a probability to reach $s\_{t+1} \sim P(s\_{t+1}|s\_t, u\_t)$.

---
-count: false

 .bold[Markov Decision Process (MDP).]

 .center[.width-100[![](figures/MDP_words.png)]]

 ???
-Talk about the markov property.
+DONT Talk about the markov property.

 ---

-# Policy evaluation
+## Policy evaluation

 What is the expected sum of discounted rewards from $s$ following $\pi$?